Minimalist Travel: Guide to Traveling Lighter

 Avoid Resort Areas

 Avoid resorts whenever possible.
-Resorts are generally the antithesis of minimalism.
+Resorts are generally the antithesis of minimalism and minimalist travel.
 And being surrounded by crowds of tourists makes it difficult to get the true feeling of an area.
 Look for places off the beaten path, as there are so many amazing destinations often overshadowed by nearby tourist traps.
 That way you will save money, avoid crowds, and still see beautiful features of your destination.

 Learn from Experts

-In most cases, people have already been everywhere you want to visit.
+In most cases, someone has already been everywhere you want to visit.
 There are travel websites dedicated to just about anywhere you want to see.
 A quick Google search opens up a world of possibilities.
 However, you can’t go wrong with traditional travel guides.
 We like several.

 Lonely Planet offers some wonderful travel resources.
 Check out their website for inspiration and be sure to consider their fantastic guidebooks for detailed, location-specific information.
 They come in print version, or better yet, as eBooks, which makes them very easy to take with you.
 They even offer electronic versions of specific chapters at a significant discount.